lammps/lammps/doc/src/Tools.rst

-   whitespace.py    # detects TAB characters and trailing whitespace homepage.py      # detects outdated LAMMPS homepage URLs (pointing to sandia.gov instead of lammps.org) errordocs.py     # detects deprecated error docs in header files
+   whitespace.py    # detects TAB characters and trailing whitespace homepage.py      # detects outdated LAMMPS homepage URLs (pointing to sandia.gov instead of lammps.org) errordocs.py     # detects deprecated error docs in header files versiontags.py   # detects .. versionadded:: or .. versionchanged:: with pending version date

 The tools need to be given the main folder of the LAMMPS distribution or individual file names as argument and will by default check them